-It’s the ultimate scenic drive, from Banff to Jasper on the Icefields Parkway in the spectacular Rocky Mountains of Canada.
-For our tour experience read on.
-For the how to’s of what you need to know before you go, scroll down to the bottom.
+It’s the ultimate scenic drive, from Banff to Jasper on the Icefields Parkway in the Rocky Mountains of Canada, including stops at knock-out sights such as Peyto Lake, the Columbia Icefields and Athabasca Falls.
+For my experience read on.
+For all the how to’s, scroll to the bottom.

-“The bus driver said you’d abandoned me,” Mark said, as I hastily boarded our bus after a stop at Peyto Lake on an Icefields Parkway tour in the Canadian Rockies.
+“The bus driver said you’d abandoned me,” Mark said, as I hastily boarded our bus after a stop at Peyto Lake on an Icefields Parkway tour between Banff and Jasper.

 “I’m not late!”
 I said, trying to ignore the uncomfortable sensation of having an ENTIRE busload of tourists stare at me with a steely so-she’s-the-one-who’s-always-going-to-hold-up-the-bus expression.
 I turned to the bus driver for support.
 “You said Peyto Lake was a 15-minute stop!”